Icinga/icinga-powershell-framework/doc/developerguide/10-Custom-Daemons.md

 The best approach for creating a custom daemon is by creating an independent module which is installed in your PowerShell modules directly.
 This will ensure you are not overwriting your custom data with possible framework updates.

-In this guide, we will assume the name of the module is `icinga-psdaemon-agentservice`.
+In this guide, we will assume the name of the module is `icinga-powershell-agentservice`.

 At first we will have to create a new module.
 Navigate to the PowerShell modules folder the Framework itself is installed to.
 In this tutorial we will assume the location is